jhoestevam/dotfiles/README.md

-# Felipe Frizzo's dotfiles for Linux.
+# Jhonatan Martins's dotfiles for Linux.
 This repository include all of my custom dotfiles.

 This include the following step.